 Chapter 5.
 Discussion

 The present study sought to examine how childhood neglect influences adult romantic relationship satisfaction through differentiation of self (separateness and connectedness) and demand-withdraw communication patterns.
-Using the Actor-Partner Interdependence Model with Moderation (APIMoM), we identified both actor and partner effects while considering gendered asymmetries and family of origin dynamics.
+Using the Actor-Partner Interdependence Model with Meditation (APIMeM), we identified both actor and partner effects while considering possible gendered asymmetries and family of origin dynamics.
+We found some gender differences in the model, but for the most part paths were equivalent.
 These findings build upon Bowen’s Family Systems Theory (Bowen, 1978) by demonstrating how differentiation of self within the family of origin continues to shape adult relationship patterns and satisfaction outcomes.

 Influence of Childhood Neglect on Maladaptive Communication Patterns

-Our results confirmed that childhood neglect was significantly associated with greater engagement in demand-withdraw behaviors for both partners, a finding consistent with previous research linking adverse childhood experiences to emotional dysregulation and conflictual communication patterns (Cohen et al., 2017; Dion et al., 2019).
-Childhood neglect was association with DW behaviors which supports previous research regarding attachment disruption and affect regulation challenges due to early caregiving experiences (Narayan et al., 2021).
+Our correlation results confirmed that childhood neglect was significantly associated with greater engagement in demand-withdraw behaviors for both partners, a finding consistent with previous research linking adverse childhood experiences to emotional dysregulation and conflictual communication patterns (Cohen et al., 2017; Dion et al., 2019).
+Childhood neglect was associatiated with DW behaviors which supports previous research regarding attachment disruption and affect regulation challenges due to early caregiving experiences (Narayan et al., 2021).
 From a BFST perspective, this pattern likely reflects the unresolved family of origin attachment injuries and compromised emotional regulation, which are frequently cited outcomes of early neglect (Cohen et al., 2017; Vaillancourt-Morel et al., 2023).
 Demand-withdraw behaviors are widely seen as a predictor of relationship distress (Christensen & Heavey, 1990; Eldridge et al., 2007).
 Our findings align with this literature, as higher levels of DW behaviors were associated with lower relationship satisfaction for both partners.
 By linking early neglect to specific relationship processes, our study confirms that maladaptive communication patterns may serve as a central mechanism through which childhood trauma erodes relationship satisfaction.

 Differentiation of Self: Moderator and Mediator

 Differentiation of Self, conceptualized as the capacity to maintain a balance between emotional autonomy (separateness) and emotional intimacy (connectedness), functioned as both a moderator and mediator in this study.
-Our Actor-Partner Interdependence Model with Moderation (APIMoM) analyses revealed that differentiation significantly moderated the association between childhood neglect and demand-withdraw communication patters for both partners.
+That is, healthy separateness moderated the association between connectedness and demand withdraw communication patterns for both partners.
+Thus, some balance of separateness and connectedness to the family of origin is needed to inhibit the development of demand withdraw communication patterns.
+Our Actor-Partner Interdependence Model with Mediation (APIMeM) analyses revealed that differentiation significantly mediated the association between childhood neglect and relationship satisfaction through demand withdraw communication patterns for both partners although the specific indirect pathways were not significant for female partners, but connectedness was a significant mediator for male partners. .
 Specifically, individuals with higher separateness showed lower DW behaviors in response to neglect (P1: β = 0.29, p < .01; P2: β = -.31, p < .01), highlighting the protective role of emotional autonomy.
-In contrast, higher connectedness to the family of origin increased the associations between neglect and DW (P1: β = 0.37, p < .01; P2: β = .41, p < .01), demonstrating how emotional fusion increases the potential of maladaptive communication patterns for couples.
+In contrast, higher connectedness to the family of origin increased the associations between neglect and DW (P1: β = 0.37, p < .01; P2: β = .41, p < .01), demonstrating how too much connectedness increases the potential of maladaptive communication patterns for couples.
 These findings support Bowen’s (1978) assertion that poorly differentiated individuals are more emotionally reactive and less capable of engaging in conflict resolution (Kerr & Bowen, 1988).
 The moderating effect of differentiation was present for both actor and partner pathways, suggesting differentiation operates systemically, influencing not just the individual but also relationship dynamics at the dyadic level (Bartle-Haring et al., 2019).